 Discover the remains of Scotland's largest and most magnificent medieval church.
-Even in its ruined state, the cathedral remains an important landmark, highly visible from the sea.
+Even in its ruined state, the Cathedral remains an important landmark, obvious from the sea.

 St. Andrew's Cathedral (often referred to as St. Andrew's Cathedral) is a ruined cathedral located in St. Andrew, Fife, Scotland.
-It was built in 1158 and turned into the center of the medieval Catholic Church in Scotland.
-Reason is it was the seat of the Archdiocese of St. Andrews and the Bishops and Archbishops of St. Andrews.
+It was built in 1158 and turned into the centre of the medieval Catholic Church in Scotland.
+It was the seat of the Archdiocese of St. Andrews and the Bishops and Archbishops of St. Andrews.
 The ruins indicate that the Cathedral was approximately 119 m (390 ft) long and is the largest church ever built in Scotland.